 California has historically found the following types of information are trade secrets, provided that all other rules have been met:

 As society becomes more mobile and markets more global, it’s more important than ever to guard your company’s trade secrets.
 Tightly-held trade secrets can fly the coop in a heartbeat in this age of smartphones, flash drives and social media.
 Plus, there’s always “sharing” things remembered or scribbled down.
 If a former partner, disgruntled employee or bribable confidant chooses to reveal what’s behind the curtain to your industry rival, or even appropriate it for themselves, you could be waving good-bye to your competitive advantage and all the associated profits.

 It took herculean efforts to develop your products and services, distribution, customer relationships, and operations.
 If someone takes your new technology, customers, and other sensitive information, time is of the essence.
-You need to act now to stem the damage.
+You need to act extremely quickly to stem the damage.

-A trade secrets portfolio can be more valuable than all your other intellectual property—including copyrights, trademarks and patents—combined.
-The good news is, there are many legal tools available, like temporary and permanent injunctions, that can limit the harm and see that you’re fairly compensated.
+A trade secrets’ portfolio can be more valuable than all your other intellectual proper including copyrights, trademarks and patents…combined.
+The good news is there are many legal tools available, like seizure order, injunctions, and many more, that can limit the harm and ensure you’re fairly compensated.

-And we have the toolbox to do the job.
-At Nexio, our attorneys are well versed in both federal and state trade secret law.
+At Nexio Law Firm our Trade Secrets Toolbox was created by our experienced attorneys who are extremely well-versed in both federal and state trade secret law.
 Whether or not someone knowingly uses or acquires your trade secrets without consent, you have rights that can entitle you to halt the damage, prosecute the thieves, seek penalties for misappropriation, and win compensation.
 Put us to work for you and reclaim what’s rightfully yours!